madhusgv/CKA/Notes/CKACourseLearning.md

                 - Scale - Scale the replicas manully using command
                     > Update the yaml file field 'replicas' to a new number
                 - Autoscaling will be done by HPA
+                - Labels and selectors
+                    - Labels are specified to label pods
+                    - Selectors is an atteibute in rc/rs to identify pods to monitor and control

         4. Commands
             1. kubectl create -f replicaset.yaml
             2. kubectl get replicaset